About Bridget

 Psychodynamic Therapy (Freud, Jung) Our experiences shape an unconscious voice that drives our motivations and sense of self.
 Making that voice conscious is one of the most powerful things therapy can do.

-Cognitive Behavioral Therapy (CBT)(Dr. Aaron Beck) Our thoughts create our reality.
-Reframing how we think opens up new possibilities for how we feel and how we act.
+Cognitive Behavioral Therapy (CBT) (Dr. Aaron Beck) Our thoughts create our reality.
+Reframing our thoughts allows for new possibilities.

 The work doesn't stop between sessions.
 Lightlines Community is Bridget's newsletter — honest writing on conflict, connection, and what it means to build relationships that feel good to be in.